 The ILPO has a Quality Management System certified according to ISO 9001:2008.
-At the moment, tThe certification covers all services offered by the ILPO: processing of national
+The certification covers all services offered by the ILPO: processing of national patent

 The ILPO's QMS is annually assessed by an independent certification body which conducts external audits.